utahta/pythonbrew/README.rst

 installed
   List the installed versions of python.

-switch Python-<version>
+switch <version>
   Switch to the given version.

-switch /path/to/python
+list <version>
-  Switch to the given version of python.
+  List the available install version of python.

-search Python-<version>
-  Search Python packages.

 uninstall Python-<version>
   Uninstall the given version of python.